 Don’t be discouraged if you can’t go for the entire 30 minutes at first.
 Your personal trainer can help you build your endurance gradually over time.
 And remember, exercise is cumulative, so making small changes in your daily routine will carry over even when you’re not working out.
 For instance, you can park your car farther away when you go to the market, or take the stairs instead of the elevator.

 Make sure you enjoy the exercise you’re doing.
 If it’s not fun, you probably won’t stick with it.

 In between sessions with your personal trainer, why not take a group class with friends?
 Exercising with friends is a great source of motivation!

 Once you’ve built up your endurance, your trainer will probably get you started with strength training.
 You’ll develop lean muscles and also maintain strong, healthy bones.
 If you’ve been diagnosed with diabetes, strength training is a must.
 Since muscles need glucose to function properly, strengthen training will give you control of your blood sugar.

 Make a commitment to get in shape.
-Your future health depends on it, so as difficult as it may seem, motivate yourself to go to the gym.
+Your future health depends on it; as difficult as it may seem, motivate yourself to go to the gym.
 It will help you lose excess weight and help your body use its insulin and glucose more efficiently.